abhiTronix/vidgear/README.md

 > *WebGear_RTC is similar to [WeGear API](#webgear) in many aspects but utilizes [WebRTC][webrtc] technology under the hood instead of Motion JPEG, which makes it suitable for building powerful video-streaming solutions for all modern browsers as well as native clients available on all major platforms.*

-WebGear_RTC is implemented with [**aiortc**][aiortc] pythonic asyncio constructs that allows WebRTC connection between the local computer and a remote peer and supports many features like SDP generation / parsing, Interactive Connectivity Establishment, with half-trickle and mDNS support, DTLS key and certificate generation, DTLS handshake etc.
+WebGear_RTC is implemented with the help of [**aiortc**][aiortc] library which is built on top of asynchronous I/O framework for Web Real-Time Communication (WebRTC) and Object Real-Time Communication (ORTC) and supports many features like SDP generation/parsing, Interactive Connectivity Establishment with half-trickle and mDNS support, DTLS key and certificate generation, DTLS handshake, etc.

+WebGear_RTC can handle [multiple consumers][webgear_rtc-mc] seamlessly and provides native support for ICE _(Interactive Connectivity Establishment)_ protocol, STUN _(Session Traversal Utilities for NAT)_, and TURN _(Traversal Using Relays around NAT)_ servers that help us to easily establish direct media connection with the remote peers for uninterrupted data flow.
+It also allows us to define our custom Server as a source to manipulate frames easily before sending them across the network(see this [doc][webgear_rtc-cs] example).

-WebGear API provides a highly extensible and flexible async wrapper around [**Starlette**][starlette]'s ASGI application and provides easy access to its complete framework.
-WebGear can flexibly interact with Starlette's ecosystem of shared middleware, mountable applications, [Response classes](https://www.starlette.io/responses/), [Routing tables](https://www.starlette.io/routing/), [Static Files](https://www.starlette.io/staticfiles/), [Templating engine(with Jinja2)](https://www.starlette.io/templates/), etc.
+WebGear_RTC API works in conjunction with [**Starlette**][starlette]'s ASGI application and provides easy access to its complete framework.
+WebGear_RTC can also flexibly interact with Starlette's ecosystem of shared middleware, mountable applications, [Response classes](https://www.starlette.io/responses/), [Routing tables](https://www.starlette.io/routing/), [Static Files](https://www.starlette.io/staticfiles/), [Templating engine(with Jinja2)](https://www.starlette.io/templates/), etc.

-In layman's terms, WebGear acts as a powerful **Video Broadcaster** that transmits live video-frames to any web-browser in the network.
-Additionally, WebGear API also provides a special internal wrapper around [VideoGear](#videogear), which itself provides internal access to both [CamGear](#camgear) and [PiGear](#pigear) APIs, thereby granting it exclusive power of broadcasting frames from any incoming stream.
+Additionally, WebGear_RTC API also provides a special internal wrapper around [VideoGear](#videogear), which itself provides internal access to both [CamGear](#camgear) and [PiGear](#pigear) APIs.

 **Below is a snapshot of a WebGear_RTC Media Server in action on Chrome browser:**